Wgga/DPlayer-backup/README.md

 </p>
 <h1 align="center">DPlayer</h1>

+## Important Notice

-## This library is only for backup purposes.
+This library is only for backup purposes，Suggest going to the original warehouse at [DIYgod/DPlayer](https://github.com/DIYgod/DPlayer)

 > 🍭 Wow, such a lovely HTML5 danmaku video player